 Specifically excluding documents or information may allow us to process your request more quickly.
 For example: You could specify that you don’t want draft documents or commercial or personal information relating to other people.

 If your request is not sufficiently clear to enable us to conduct a search for the requested documents, the FOI officer may contact you to clarify your request.

 Pay the application fee

-Steps after a formal request have been made
+Steps after a formal request has been made

 If the request is valid